 end

-Note that the User class is no longer inheriting from ApplicationRecord.
+Importantly, the model is no longer inheriting from ApplicationRecord.

 That's it!
 Mongoid is all setup.
-To test your configuration, start the mongodb service:
+To test the setup, make sure MongoDB is running:

 ~ u = User.create(email: "john@example.org", name: "john")